urbit/docs/hoon/guides/tudumvc/breakout-lessons/quip-card-and-poke.md

 +++
-title = "quips of cards and pokes" weight = 2 template = "doc.html"
+title = "5. quips of cards and pokes" weight = 6
+template = "doc.html"
 +++